 Probability of Detection PD

-Probability of detection PD is the ratio of detected aims to the number of all possible blibs on the radar screen, i.e. all possible targets in a given direction.
+probability of detection PD is the ratio of detected aims to the number of all possible blips on the radar screen, i.e. all possible targets in a given direction.

 |PD =||detected targets||· 100%||(1)|